 Each auxiliary organization is required to have the advice and counsel of an attorney admitted to practice law in the State of California and a licensed certified public accountant.
 These individuals are to be formally appointed by the auxiliary organization’s governing board and available on an on-call basis to respond to concerns of the management or governing board.
 Neither the attorney at law nor the certified public accountant need be members of the board.
 Cal.
 Educ.
 Code §§ 89900(a) and 89903(b).

 Regular Legal Counsel Briefings It is desirable to have regular briefings of the governing board by an attorney with knowledge of the law applicable to auxiliary organizations, including without limitation Cal.
 Educ.
 Code § 89300 et seq. and 89900 et seq., 5 CCR § 42400 et seq., and Cal.
 Corp.
-Code § 5000 et seq., governing nonprofit corporations, to clarify and update legal responsibilities and provide legal advice in operating the auxiliary organization as a separate yet integral part of the campus community.
+Code § 5000 et seq., governing nonprofit corporations, to clarify and update legal responsibilities and provide legal advice in operating the auxiliary organization as a separate yet integral part of the university community.
 Such briefings are especially helpful as governing board members change.
 Each year the auxiliary organization’s governing board should consider the need for a briefing from its legal counsel.

 Separate Legal Counsel The CSU Office of General Counsel has full authority and responsibility for the legal affairs of the CSU.
 As auxiliary organizations are separate legal entities, the Office of General Counsel cannot provide legal services to auxiliary organizations.
 See Standing Orders of the Board of Trustees